 If you are coming here from a search, welcome to my blog.
-I invite you to look at the sidebar to read some more on Judaism, homemaking, Israel and parenting.
+I invite you to look at the sidebar to read some more on Judaism, Jewish holidays, Israel, baby names, and parenting.
 You can find more recent posts on the homepage.
 If you try the recipe please let me know how it turned out.
-For more recipes and techniques see my new blog on efficient cooking, CookingManager.Com.
+For more recipes and techniques see my blog on efficient cooking, CookingManager.Com.

-Kugel (vegetable pudding) is out of style.
+Kugel (vegetable or noodle pudding) is out of style.
 It’s not particularly healthy or low-calorie.
 But it is Jewish, and everyone needs some Jewish comfort food once in a while.

 The key to successful potato kugel is keeping the potatoes white.
 Once those potatoes are grated, you must race to put the kugel in the oven before it starts to turn gray.
 Master this and you can call yourself a true balabusteh (Jewish homemaker).
 It’s also important to keep the grated potatoes from becoming mush, and to know when the kugel is ready.